New York kosher law is kosher, court rules

-NEW YORK, May 11 (Reuters) - New York’s kosher-labelling rules interfere with freedom of religion about as much as St. Patrick’s Day celebrations, a federal appeals court has decided.
+NEW YORK (Reuters) - New York’s kosher-labeling rules interfere with freedom of religion about as much as St. Patrick’s Day celebrations, a federal appeals court has decided.

 The 2nd U.S. Circuit Court of Appeals upheld New York’s Kosher Law Protection Act, passed in 2004, ruling that it does not interfere with religion in any way and exists solely for preventing fraud.